-a.
-Class of 2017: Each student is highly encouraged to take the CCSE at the beginning of Year 4 to determine readiness to take USMLE Step 2 CK.

-- b.
-Class of 2018 and beyond: Each student is required to take the CCSE at the beginning of Year 4 to determine readiness to take USMLE Step 2 CK. - c.
-The Associate Dean for Student Affairs will discuss with the student if the score is of concern and decide on a plan of action. - d.
-YOU MUST COMPLETE YEAR 3 BEFORE TAKING USMLE STEP 2 CK.
+- a.
+Class of 2017: Students are highly encouraged to take the CCSE at the beginning of year 4 to determine readiness to take USMLE Step 2 CK. - b.
+Class of 2018 and beyond: Students are required to take the CCSE at the beginning of year 4 to determine readiness to take USMLE Step 2 CK. - c.
+The associate dean for student affairs will discuss with the student if the score is of concern and decide on a plan of action. - d.
+ALL STUDENTS MUST COMPLETE YEAR 3 BEFORE TAKING USMLE STEP 2 CK.